kayaking on devils lake

 Additional Gear to Consider

-A spray skirt is a flexible cover that seals the kayak’s opening, keeping you dry and preventing water from entering the kayak.
+• Spray Skirt: A spray skirt is a flexible cover that seals the kayak’s opening, keeping you dry and preventing water from entering.
 It’s especially useful in choppy waters or during bad weather.

-This is a small pump used to remove water from the inside of your kayak.
+• Bilge Pump: This small pump removes water from the inside of your kayak.
 While not essential for calm waters, it’s a good safety measure for more challenging conditions.

 Common Mistakes to Avoid

-Especially for beginners, it’s easy to overpack.
+• Overpacking: It’s easy to overpack, especially for beginners.
 Remember, the more weight you carry, the harder it will be to paddle and maintain balance.

-As a beginner, it’s safer to stay close to the shore.
+• Paddling Too Far From Shore: As a beginner, staying close to the shore is safer.
 The farther you go, the more challenging it becomes to return, especially if you’re still building your stamina and skills.

 Embark on Your Kayaking Journey